andrewsleigh/plotter/README.md

 The plotter requires 12V power, and your supply should be good enough to supply the current your steppers demand.
 (Mine is a 1.5A 12V supply)

-You can plug this straight into the 12V barrel jack on the Arduino, which will give 5V reulated power to the Arduino, and 12V onto the CNC shield. *BUT YOU MUST HACK YOUR CNC SHIELD FIRST*
+You can plug this straight into the 12V barrel jack on the Arduino, which will give 5V reulated power to the Arduino, and 12V onto the CNC shield.

-You need to wire the VIN pin on the CNC shield to the positive power terminal.
+**BUT YOU MUST HACK YOUR CNC SHIELD FIRST:** You need to wire the VIN pin on the CNC shield to the positive power terminal.
 Like this: http://3dpburner.blogspot.com/p/bluetooth-connection.html?m=1

 ### Software and Workflow